Suhani862/Quiz_Website/README.md

 # Quiz_Website
-“An interactive quiz website built with HTML, CSS, and JavaScript.”
+“An Interactive quiz website built with HTML, CSS, and JavaScript.”